datenstrom/yellow/README.md

 Datenstrom Yellow is for people who make small websites. https://datenstrom.se/yellow/

 Installing is unzipping one file and you are ready to go.
 You can add features, themes and languages.
 There are more than 50 extensions to download.
-Datenstrom Yellow is a so-called content management system and a static site generator.
+Datenstrom Yellow works as content management system and static site generator.
 [Get started](https://datenstrom.se/yellow/help/how-to-get-started).

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/) and [contribute](https://datenstrom.se/yellow/help/contributing-guidelines).